 Knowing when you need “help from below” for constipation

 Things are about to get a little more sensitive.
-I apologize in advance for the TMI (too much information), but it’s usually left out of articles on constipation and my goal is to give you practical advice.
+I apologize in advance for the TMI (too much information), but it’s usually left out of articles on constipation.
+My goal is to give you practical advice as we are working under the assumption that constipation can cause headaches and migraine.
+You need relief from both!

-When stool slows down in your GI tract or when you suppress the urge to move your bowels, your colon gets the opportunity to draw more water out of the stool.
-Your colon is about 5 feet long so there is a lot of room for storage.
-It is especially important to notice changes in your poop so you know when it may be time to step things up and avoid severe constipation and possible fecal impaction.
+When stool slows down in your GI tract or when you suppress the urge to move your bowels, your colon draws more water out of the stool.
+The colon is about 5 feet long so there is a lot of room for storage.

 Your goal should be to easily pass poop that is similar in shape and firmness to a banana.
 Lumpy poops, hard pellets or poop balls are signs that the stool has been in your colon for a long time and too much water has been removed.
 For many people, if nothing is done the poop becomes a larger rounded mass like a tennis ball and can seem impossible to pass without tearing the anus.
 Let me help you avoid this!